stellar/stellar-cli/docs/soroban-cli-full-docs.md

     Temporary

 * `--ledgers-to-extend <LEDGERS_TO_EXTEND>` — Number of ledgers to extend the entry
+* `--ttl-ledger-only` — Only print the new Time To Live ledger
 * `--rpc-url <RPC_URL>` — RPC server endpoint
 * `--network-passphrase <NETWORK_PASSPHRASE>` — Network passphrase to sign the transaction sent to the rpc server
 * `--network <NETWORK>` — Name of network to use from config